Mapping the Course for Prompt-based Structured Prediction: Abstract

 \section{Abstract}

-LLMs have been shown to be useful for a variety of language tasks, without requiring task-specific fine-tuning.
-However, these models often struggle with hallucinations and complex reasoning problems due to their autoregressive nature.
-We propose to address some of these issues, specifically in the area of structured prediction, by combining LLMs with combinatorial inference in an attempt to marry the predictive power of LLMs with the structural consistency provided by inference methods.
-We perform exhaustive experiments in an effort to understand which prompting strategies can effectively estimate LLM confidence values for use with symbolic inference, and show that, regardless of the prompting strategy, the addition of symbolic inference on top of prompting alone leads to more consistent and accurate predictions.
-Additionally, we show that calibration and fine-tuning using structured prediction objectives leads to increased performance for challenging tasks, showing that structured learning is still valuable in the era of LLMs.
+Large language models (LLMs) have demonstrated strong performance in a wide-range of language tasks without requiring task-specific fine-tuning.
+However, they remain prone to hallucinations and inconsistencies, and often struggle with complex reasoning, in part due to the limitations of autoregressive generation.
+We propose to address some of these issues, particularly for structured prediction, by combining LLMs with combinatorial inference to marry the predictive power of LLMs with the structural consistency provided by inference methods.
+We perform exhaustive experiments in an effort to understand which prompting strategies can best estimate confidence values for downstream symbolic inference, and find that, independent of prompting strategy, incorporating symbolic inference yields more consistent and accurate predictions than prompting alone.
+Finally, we show that calibration and fine-tuning with structured learning objectives further increases performance on challenging tasks, highlighting that structured learning remains valuable in the era of LLMs.